Person

 Cádiz (España) 1754-02-03 - Madrid (España) 1835-01-11

-He was a noble, a politician and a Spanish soldier.
-Venadito's first Count.
-Major of navy.
-Field- marshal of Cuba and the two Floridas, Nueva España's Viceroy (1816-1821) and field-marshal of the Armada.
+Spanish noble, politician and soldier.
+1st Count of Venadito.
+General commander of the Escuadra del Océano, London's ambassador, Captain General of Cuba and the two Floridas, Nueva España's Viceroy (1816-1821) and Field Marshal Captain General of the Armada.

-He was the son of Tomás Ruiz de Apodaca y López de Letona y de Eusebia de Eliza y Lasquetti.
-When he was Nueva España's viceroy he was conciliatory with the supporters of the independence and the insurgents.
-Because of that, he was very popular and he pacified the uprising to the metropolis.
-When Trienio Liberal begans in 1820, according to the new rules of the Constitution, he was named as the political chief of Nueva España (1820-1821) and field marshal of the Spanish Real Army.
-He left this position after the insurgent of absolutist soldiers and their leader, Agustín Itúrbide (1783-1824), who reached an agreement with the independents and suspend the implementation of the new orders.
-He was member of Calatrava's order since 1783.
-He died in Madrid.
+He was the son of Tomás Ruiz de Apodaca y López de Letona and of Eusebia de Eliza y Lasquetti.
+When he was Nueva España's Viceroy, he was conciliatory with the supporters of the independence and the insurgents.
+Because of that, he was very popular, and he pacified the uprising to the metropolis.
+When Trienio Liberal (Liberal Triennium) began in 1820, according to the new rules of the Constitution, he was appointed political chief of Nueva España (1820-1821) and 16th Captain General of the Spanish Royal Army.
+He left this position after the uprising of absolutist soldiers and their leader, Agustín Itúrbide (1783-1824), who reached an agreement with the pro-independence and suspended the implementation of the new orders.
+He was a member of Calatrava's order since 1783.
+He died in Madrid in 1835.

 Date of the event: 1820 - 1823